Immersed in the nature of the Roman countryside

 A medieval castle

-According to Tito Livio and Dionigi di Alicarnasso, the famous “Rape of the Sabine Women”, also involved the town of Crustumerium.
-At the end of that war, its defeated inhabitants, were deported to Rome and their territory was assigned to the Tribù Crustumina (or Clustumina) and Claudia.
-Since 1989, the area of the town of Crustumerium is entirely subject to
+According to Livy and Dionysius of Halicarnassus, the famous “Rape of the Sabine Women” also involved the city of Crustumerium.
+At the end of the resulting war, its defeated inhabitants were deported to Rome, and their territory was assigned to the Crustumina (or Clustumina) and Claudia tribes.
+From that point on, Crustumerium is no longer mentioned in historical sources, although the Battle of the Allia (390 BCE)—in which the Roman army was tragically defeated by the Senones (a Gallic tribe)—was fought in its territory.

 Contact us for your inquiry